Ran485/STAVER/docs/tutorials.md

 # Tutorials

 `STAVER` consists of four main modules: (I) the input/output module, (II) the data preprocessing module, (III) the high-confidence peptide identification (High-CI-Peptides) module, and (IV) the protein quantification (Peptide-to-Protein inference) module.
-STAVER, featuring a modular design, provides flexible compatibility with existing DIA MS data analysis pipelines.
+STAVER, featuring a modular design, provides flexible compatibility with existing DIA-MS data analysis pipelines.
 The operational sequence of STAVER and the functions of each module are delineated as follows.
 An `STAVER` workflow can be divided into the following four stages.
 Here, we provide a brief overview of each stage and link to the corresponding tutorial.

 The `STAVER` workflow is implemented in the `staver_pipeline` module.
 This module provides a comprehensive proteomics data analysis tool designed to streamline the workflow from raw data preprocessing to the final result output.
 We provide a tutorial for running the `STAVER` workflow on DIA-MS dataset with the `Command-Line Interface (CLI)`, `Calling the Function with a List parameters`, and `Calling the Function with a Dict parameters` The tutorial is designed to be a step-by-step guide for users to run the `STAVER` workflow on their own DIA-MS datasets.
 The tutorial is divided into the following sections: